 Top Tax Myths Debunked

-The annual arrival of the 1040 Booklet in the mail always marks the beginning of yet another tax season.
-And yet, in spite of this constant ritual, there persist a number of myths about ways to avoid taxes.
-While interesting, they could result in significant liability if followed.
-As you'll see below, FindLaw has set out to debunk some of the more common myths regarding the filing of tax returns.
+Spring marks the beginning of another tax season.
+Despite the annual filing, there are a number of myths about ways to avoid taxes.
+Unfortunately for taxpayers, these misconceptions could result in significant tax liability.
+As you'll see, FindLaw has set out to debunk some of the more common myths regarding the filing of tax returns.

-Myth #1: Federal Income Taxes are Illegal, Invalid and/or Voluntary
+Myth #1: Federal Income Taxes are Illegal, Invalid, and Voluntary

 "Filing a tax return violates my Fifth Amendment right against self-incrimination!"

 The truth is that U.S. courts have universally found these tax avoidance arguments to be frivolous.
-Furthermore, the people who make these arguments usually end up liable for taxes and are sometimes hit with additional tax penalties.
+The people who make these arguments usually end up liable for taxes and are often hit with additional tax penalties.

 Myth #2: The Home Office Write-Off Myth